Brighten up your home with this easy and inexpensive flower arrangement.

 Hold the flowers up against the jar you plan to display them in.
 This will help you gauge where to cut the stems.

-Trim the stems on an angle.
+Trim the stems on an angle using the scissors.

-Give yourself a little wiggle room; it's easy to trim the ends shorter, if needed, but impossible to make them longer.
+Give yourself a little wiggle room.
+It's easy to trim the ends shorter, if needed, but impossible to make them longer.

 Repeat with the remaining flowers.

 Play with the arrangement of the flowers until you have a pleasing display.
+And that's all there is to it ... so simple, right?

 I grouped the jars together, but you could spread these mini flower arrangements throughout your home or around a room, too.
+Wouldn't that look pretty?

 If you like to collect interesting jars (my cupboards are full), this is the perfect way to use them!